stevearc/overseer.nvim/doc/explanation.md

 See [custom components](guides.md#custom-components) for how to customize them or define your own, and [components](components.md) for a list of built-in components.

+### Serializability

-**Note**: both tasks and components are designed to be serializable.
-They avoid putting things like functions in their constructors, and as a result can easily be serialized and saved to disk.
+Both tasks and components are designed to be serializable.
+They generally avoid putting unserializable structures like functions in their constructors, and as a result can easily be serialized and saved to disk.
+However, even if they use functions they can still sometimes be serializable.
+For tasks that are created from a template, instead of serializing the raw task and component data, we serialize the values that will find and create the same task when passed to `overseer.run_task`.
+So if a task template passes a function to a task, that task _can_ still be serialized and saved to disk.

 ### Templates